cloudfoundry/stratos/website/docs/developer/frontend.md

 ## Theming

 We use the angular material theming mechanism.
 See [here](https://material.angular.io/guide/theming-your-components) for more information about theming new components added to stratos.

+## Additional Information

+### Extensions

+Documentation on extensions can be found [here](/docs/extensions/introduction).
+From a developers perspective extensions are managed by npm packages.
+The default set are in `./src/frontend/packages`, any package added directly here will be automatically included by the build.

+At build time the Stratos Devkit (`./src/frontend/packages/devkit`) will ensure all packages are imported correctly and theming, both component and console level, are applied correctly.
+The devkit is automatically built in `postinstall` after `npm install` is ran.
+To directly build it `npm run dev-setup` can be executed.

+### Configuration

+Configuration information can be found in two places

+* `./proxy.conf.js`
+  * Informs the frontent where the backend is
+* `./src/frontend/packages/core/src/environments/environment.ts` for developer vs production like config
+  * This contains more general settings for the frontend and does not usually need to be changed
+* `config.properies`
+  * Backend configuration